pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 Note:
 - other TableSchema format are defined and are to be studied (uuid, binary, topojson, specific format for geopoint and datation)
+- the first six lines correspond to the existing

 ### JSON format
+The JSON format for the TableSchema interface is the existing.

-The JSON format is defined in [JSON-TAB](https://github.com/loco-philippe/NTV/blob/main/documentation/JSON-TAB-standard.pdf) specification.
+The JSON format for the Global interface is defined in [JSON-TAB](https://github.com/loco-philippe/NTV/blob/main/documentation/JSON-TAB-standard.pdf) specification.
 It includes the naming rules originally defined in the [JSON-ND project](https://github.com/glenkleidon/JSON-ND) and support for categorical data.
 The specification have to be updated to include sparse data.